Asif Imrose: Early life

-Acting career
+Career

 Imrose came in to the media participating in the reality show Super Hero Super Heroine.
 The reality show was held in 2009, jointly organized by Bangladesh Film Development Corporation and satellite television channel NTV.
 In that competition, he achieved the distinction of being the 1st Runner up.
-In 2014, Asif made his acting debut in the film Dobir Saheber Songsar, with co-star Mahiya Mahi.
+In 2014, he made his acting debut in the film Dobir Saheber Songsar.